 Here’s why it probably won’t work …

-Low back pain and neck pain often involve a substantial amount of muscle pain,13 and muscle pain is not particularly inflammatory by nature.
-Muscle knots (trigger points) are more like poisoned muscle than injured muscle.
+Low back pain and neck pain often involve a substantial amount of muscle pain,30 and muscle pain is not particularly inflammatory by nature.
+Muscle knots (trigger points) are more like “poisoned” muscle than injured muscle.
 Although there’s some anecdotal evidence that taking an anti-inflammatory medication reduces muscle pain, mostly it doesn’t seem to work very well.
-One of the classic signs of low back pain powered by muscle, for instance, is that ibuprofen doesn’t have much effect!
+One of the classic signs of low back pain powered by muscle, for instance, is that ibuprofen doesn’t have much effect on it.

 A topical NSAID gel isn’t likely to either.

 Also, many painful factors in neck, back and muscle pain are deep inside the body — probably much deeper than Voltaren® Gel can “reach.”
 For instance, if your low back pain is coming from the facet joints — small joints deep in the spine, under a thick layer of muscle — chances are that a topical treatment simply doesn’t stand a chance of having an effect.

 That said, why not try it?
 It’s almost certainly safer than popping ibuprofen!
 Although not tested and approved for reckless experimentation on any pain problem, obviously the entire point of Voltaren® Gel is to limit exposure to the active ingredient.
 So you might choose to experiment — taking full responsibility for your actions, of course, and not suing me if something goes horribly wrong, because of course I’m not actually recommending it. 😉 Seriously: just run it by your doctor.

 Other topical pain-killers: from literal snake oil to the perfectly cromulent salicylates